-Category C (Collaboration, Systems Thinking) examples include communication skills, teamwork, healthy work environmentss, AACN Synergy Model for Patient Care, redesigning hospital care, disaster/emergency planning, developing policies or procedures, community resources, committees, leadership, management, risk management, AACN membership, case management.
+Category C (Collaboration, Systems Thinking) examples include communication skills, teamwork, healthy work environments, AACN Synergy Model for Patient Care, redesigning hospital care, disaster/emergency planning, developing policies or procedures, community resources, committees, leadership, management, risk management, AACN membership, case management.

 For more information, refer to the Renewal by Synergy CERPs Brochure.

-Can I still maintain my PCCN credential if I move away from providing direct bedside care to acutely ill adult patients?
+Can I still maintain my PCCN credential if I move away from providing direct care to acutely ill adult patients?

 If you are no longer eligible for active PCCN status, you may apply for Inactive status, Alumnus status or Retired status.
 More information about these options can be found in the PCCN Renewal Handbook.
 Access the Alumnus and Retired status applications.